JacobUns/Work-Brain/Product and Engineering/Product Development/Engineering/Software Engineering/Repository Types/Monorepo.md

+---
+tags:
+  - Concept
+---
-## Definition
+# Definition
 A monorepo is a single repository containing multiple distinct projects, with well-defined relationships.
-In contrast, a [[Polyrepo]] achieves the same thing but with complete encapsulation of its code.
+In contrast, a [[Polyrepo]] achieves the same thing but with complete [[encapsulation]] of its code.

-## Description
+# Description
 ![[monorepo-polyrepo.svg]]
 A repository with multiple projects but with no relationship between them would be considered #CodeColocation but not a monorepo.
-A repository that contains a massive application without division and encapsulation of discrete parts is also not a monorepo.
+A repository that contains a massive application without division and [[encapsulation]] of discrete parts is also not a monorepo.
 ![[monolith-modular.svg]]
 ## Advantages
 - Reduces the need to publish packages if all consumers are in the same repository